NotAFile/vxw-client/README.md

 You need at least one renderer module.

-There are two right now, first the software based voxlap renderer and a much newer OpenGL renderer which is faster on new and **OLD** hardware.
+There are two right now, first the software based voxlap renderer and a much newer OpenGL renderer which is faster on new and just as fast on old hardware.
 - *Voxlap*: http://github.com/LeComm/aofclient-voxlap-renderer
 - *OpenGL*: http://github.com/xtreme8000/aof-opengl